 The 2017 contribution limit for these plans is typically $18,000.
 Those age 50 and up can make an additional catch-up contribution of $6,000, for a total of $24,000.
-The $18,000 limit is slated to rise to $18,500 in 2018—assuming Congress doesn’t decide otherwise.
+The $18,000 limit rises to $18,500 in 2018.
 Any matching employer contribution doesn’t count toward these annual limits.
 Some companies also offer profit-sharing plans, which are funded solely by the employer, with no money expected from you.

 If you work for a small employer, you might have access to a SIMPLE IRA.
 (SIMPLE is an acronym for Savings Incentive Match Plan for Employees.)
 The 2017 and 2018 contribution limit is $12,500, with those 50 and up able to contribute an additional $3,000, for a total of $15,500.
 Employers are required to either contribute 2% of an employee’s pay to a SIMPLE IRA or, alternatively, match 100% of each employee’s contribution, up to 3% of pay.

 If you’re self-employed, you could fund a SEP IRA.
 (SEP stands for Simplified Employee Pension.)
 You can contribute as much as 20% of your net self-employment income, up to $54,000 in 2017 and $55,000 in 2018.
 You can make this contribution even if you are covered by, say, a 401(k) at another job.
 Alternatively, if you’re self-employed, you might consider a solo 401(k), where the 2018 total contribution that you can make, as both employer and employee, is also capped at $55,000.
 On top of that, those 50 and older can make a $6,000 catch-up contribution, for a total of $61,000 in 2018.